 Scott Lapinski, MS, ALM

 Open Access, digital repositories, scholarly communication, data services, publishing workflows, bibliometrics, etc. etc....
 For me, these have been the focal points of the panels/committees I routinely attend at ALA.
 (Perhaps too routinely during my 25 years of ALA membership.)
 At ALA this year I made a deliberate effort to not attend those "familiar" sessions and instead take a "path less traveled".
 Rather than seek out my "usual panel topics", I made an effort to attend sessions that had a more indirect intersection with the areas I support here at Countway.
-As a result, I think I found some of the most impactful sessions (and new networking opportunities) than I otherwise might have during that 4 day conference in Philly.
+As a result, I think I found some of the most impactful sessions (and new networking opportunities) than I otherwise might have during that four day conference in Philly.

 At first, the panel-topics I attended might not sound related to the primary areas our Publishing & Data Service team supports here at Countway, but in each case, after hearing from the speakers, it was quite clear how very connected their work links back to the open science, scholarly publishing, digital projects, and data sharing initiatives we support.
 Major highlights for me included sessions and conversations with children's book illustrators, understanding more about library programs for kids with severe disabilities, seeing examples of innovative solutions to meet ADA/digital accessibility requirements, and exposing political/information (in)justices within the HBCU community and both censorship and defunding specifically targeted at Black-centered libraries, archives and museums.
 All of which prompted highly engaging conversations and an opportunity to grapple with important issues impacting our profession on a much larger scale.